 Applicants are assessed and once accepted into the program you will be assisted with obtaining an appropriate level of treatment and other services.
 Drug court is not easy and you should expect to be held accountable by the Drug Court judge for meeting your obligations to the court, community, yourself, and your family.
 Participants are regularly and randomly tested for drug use.
 You will be required to appear in court frequently so that the judge may review your progress and reward compliance or sanction negative behavior.

 Live in Placer County

 Have at least a 90 day jail sentence to serve

 Want treatment for substance abuse issues

 Do not have a history of serious and/or violent offenses.

 Applications may be obtained from and submitted to the Placer County Probation Department.

 Adult Placement Program

 The Adult Placement Program is ordered by the court.
 The defendant’s court orders will state the only form of alternative sentencing is residential treatment.
-The defendant is responsible for finding a residential treatment program that the Probation Department approves as acceptable.
-Residential treatment can be anywhere from 6 months to 2 years depending on what is required by the court and/or the need of the individual.
+The defendant is responsible for finding a residential treatment program approved by the Probation Department.
+Residential treatment can last from 6 months to 2 years depending on what is required by the court and/or the need of the individual.
 The defendant is also responsible for the cost of residential treatment.
 If accepted onto the Adult Placement program, the defendant will be assigned to a supervision caseload where a Probation Officer will actively monitor treatment progress and compliance, and verify such with the treatment provider.
 Custody credits will be given while in the Adult Placement Program if the defendant is successful.
 The defendant will be required to abstain from alcohol and drugs, and submit to testing, and search and seizure.